esphome/esphome-docs/components/api.rst

 *******************************

 This trigger is activated each time a client connects to the API.
-Two variables of type ``string`` are available for use by actions called from within this trigger:
+Two variables of type ``std::string`` are available for use by actions called from within this trigger:

 - ``client_address``: the IP address of the client that connected
 - ``client_info``: the name of the client that connected